 The initial groundwork for Rice-Eccles Stadium began in 1996, when a fundraising campaign was initiated to replace an aging 32,500-seat structure.
 A lead gift of $10 million soon came in from the George S. and Dolores Dore Eccles Foundation, steered by former Ute All-America skier Spence Eccles.
 The total construction costs ran $50 million.

 Preliminary construction work began in the summer of 1997.
 Two days after the final home game that fall, wrecking crews moved in and demolished Rice Stadium.
 Only the south end zone bleachers and the Rice name (Robert L. Rice contributed $1 million in the 1972 renovation) would carry over to the new venue.
 Rising from the rubble less than 10 months later was Rice-Eccles Stadium, an imposing concrete, steel and glass edifice that dominates the Salt Lake skyline.

 Visible for miles is the stadium box, located 14 stories above ground and encased in a 400-square-foot expanse of tempered glass.
-Occupants of the suites, scholarship box and press level are treated to sweeping views of the Wasatch Mountains to the east and downtown Salt Lake City, the Great Salt Lake and the Oquirrh Mountains to the west.
+The box is supported by twin towers containing four high-speed elevators.
+Occupants of the stadium box are treated to sweeping views of the Wasatch Mountains to the east and downtown Salt Lake City, the Great Salt Lake and the Oquirrh Mountains to the west.

-The stadium floor has also changed with the times and new FieldTurf was installed in June 2009, replacing the initial FieldTurf version from 2002.
-Previous surfaces (dating back to old Ute Field) included natural grass from 1927-71 and again in 2000-01, AstroTurf from 1972-95 and SportGrass from 1995-99.
+The stadium floor has also changed with the times.
+A Vertex CORE FieldTurf surface was installed in July, marking the fourth version of FieldTurf laid down in Rice-Eccles since 2002.
+Previous surfaces (dating back to Ute Field) were natural grass from 1927-71 and again in 2000-01, AstroTurf from 1972-95 and SportGrass from 1995-99.